Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 The message is clear: get delicious food conveniently delivered, quickly, and save money at the same time.

-With 30% month-over-month growth and 12 million MAUs, Ixigo is the world’s fastest-growing travel app.
-And they invest heavily in acquiring and activating new users through cost-effective content marketing and app store optimization to fuel that growth.*
+With 30% month-over-month growth and 12 million MAUs, Ixigo is the world’s fastest-growing travel app.* Additionally, they invest heavily in acquiring and activating new users through cost-effective content marketing and app store optimization to fuel that growth.*

 To activate new users, Ixigo automatically sends an email within 10 minutes of signing up on the app.
 Their compelling subject line teasing a welcome gift sees an impressive 54% open rate.

-The email features dynamic visuals and simple, flattering copy that treats signing up as an accomplishment.
+The onboarding email features dynamic visuals and simple, flattering copy that treats signing up as an accomplishment.
 The entire email is focused on persuading the user to take one action: book their first flight.

-Effective app onboarding requires the right mix of educating users on how to use your app, and selling them on the value you offer.
+Good onboarding requires the right mix of educating users on how to use your app, and selling them on the value you offer.

 Want to know if you’re giving your new users the best onboarding experience?
 Learn how easy it is to successfully onboard and engage users with CleverTap.